surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

  - 6 Voice LFO sources (labeled LFO 1-6 for instance)
  - 6 Scene LFO sources (labeled S-LFO 1-6 for instance)

-See [Voice modulators vs. Scene modulators](#voice-modulators-vs-scene-modulators) for an explanation about the difference LFOs and S-LFOs.
+See [Voice vs. Scene](#voice-vs-scene-modulators) for an explanation about the difference LFOs and S-LFOs.

 #### Shapes